Frequently Asked Questions - Summer Camp Edition

 How do I register?

-AS SOON AS YOU REGISTER, please notify your congregation that you have done so and pay them your fee.
+AS SOON AS YOU REGISTER, please notify your congregation that you have done so.

 I'm an adult attending Grand Camp, Family Camp or Discovery Camp.
 Do I need to register, too?